-The Company has independent insurance for Directors and Officers Liability and this cover was in place for the duration of the financial year following a robust tender process in October 2022.
-Other insurance policies are arranged through Cambridge Insurance Services from a market-tested panel of insurers.
+The Company has independent insurance for Directors and Officers Liability and this cover was in place for the duration of the financial year.
+Other insurance policies are arranged through Cambridge Insurance Services which continue following the robust tender process in October 2022.